Arranging a Funeral or Cremation Service in Indiana

 4) is designed to encase human remains.

-For the purpose of cremation, an “alternative container” is required that is a rigid or non-rigid enclosure.
-It must be a non-metallic material, have no ornamentation, be resistant to leakage, and be rigid enough to handle whilst protecting crematory personnel.
+For cremation, an “alternative container” is required that is a rigid or non-rigid enclosure.
+It must be made of non-metallic material, have no ornamentation, be resistant to leakage, and be rigid enough to handle while protecting crematory personnel.
 These days, a cardboard container is ordinarily used.

 Indiana state law is in line with federal legislation according to the FTC’s ‘funeral rule,’ You have the right to purchase a casket from a third-party casket seller.
 This may be a retail outlet or an online distributor.
 Your funeral home MUST accept your casket and cannot add a surcharge for handling.
 The rule was brought about partly in response to how funeral homes marked up caskets by up to 500%.
 If you purchase a casket from a third-party casket retailer – just ensure you are dealing with a reputable supplier.